Hack23/ISMS-PUBLIC/Compliance_Checklist.md

 ## 🎯 **Purpose Statement**

-**Hack23 AB's** ISMS Compliance Checklist demonstrates how **systematic framework alignment directly enables both regulatory adherence and business transparency.** This checklist serves as a centralized tool to verify and showcase our compliance with leading cybersecurity standards.

-This document provides a consolidated, evidence-based checklist mapping Hack23 AB's security controls against ISO 27001:2022, NIST CSF 2.0, and CIS Controls v8.1.
-It links each control requirement to the specific ISMS policy or procedure that implements it, providing a clear and auditable compliance trail.

-Our commitment to transparency means this checklist becomes a reference for clients and stakeholders, demonstrating how a robust ISMS creates competitive advantages through proven security and compliance excellence.
+Hack23 AB’s ISMS Compliance Checklist provides a **single, evidence-based view of how our security and compliance controls align with multiple international frameworks and regulatory requirements.** It is designed to be both an **internal assurance tool** and an **external transparency artifact** for clients, partners, and regulators.

+This document consolidates mappings between Hack23 AB’s implemented controls and the following frameworks and regulations:

+- **ISO/IEC 27001:2022 Annex A** (organizational, people, physical, technological controls)
+- **NIST Cybersecurity Framework 2.0**
+- **CIS Controls v8.1**
+- **EU NIS2 Directive (EU 2022/2555)**
+- **EU Cyber Resilience Act (CRA)** — Annex I essential requirements and Annex II critical product considerations
+- **General Data Protection Regulation (GDPR) & Swedish Dataskyddslagen**
+- **Swedish corporate and bookkeeping law** (Bokföringslagen, Aktiebolagslagen)
+- **SOC 2 Type II Trust Services Criteria**
+- **PCI DSS v4.0** (with SAQ A focus and Stripe/AWS outsourcing model)
+- **HIPAA Security Rule** (consulting readiness, no PHI currently processed)

+Each requirement is linked to the **specific ISMS policy, procedure, register, or technical control** that implements it, forming a **clear, auditable compliance trail** across security, privacy, resilience, and governance domains.

+By publishing this checklist, Hack23 AB demonstrates that:

+- Our **ISMS is architected for multi-framework alignment**, not one-off certifications
+- We have **traceable evidence** for control design and operational effectiveness
+- We are **consulting-ready** for clients who must comply with ISO 27001, NIS2, CRA, PCI DSS, SOC 2, HIPAA, and related regulatory ecosystems

+This transparency is intentional: it shows how a robust, open ISMS becomes a **competitive advantage**, enabling faster due diligence, smoother audits, and higher trust.

 *— James Pether Sörling, CEO/Founder*